marwannofal/react_tictactoe/README.md

-# Hay all welcome to the most beautiful tec tac teo game ever
+# Hey everyone, welcome to the most beautiful Tic Tac Toe game ever!

-## when you make a decisions to clone this work of art, you must be one of the luckiest people ever
+## When you decide to clone this masterpiece, you must be one of the luckiest people ever.

-# to start using the game on your local machine after cloning it, first run this:
+# To start using the game on your local machine after cloning it, follow these steps:

+## 1. Run the following command:
     npm i
     npm install

-# then run this:
+## 2. Run the following command:
     npm start

-## then you can enjoy it <3
+## Once you’ve completed these steps, you can enjoy the game! <3